cztomczak/phpdesktop/README.md

 ## Introduction

-PHP Desktop is an open source project founded by [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)
-(hire me!) in 2012 to provide a way for developing native desktop GUI applications using web technologies such as PHP, HTML5, JavaScript and SQLite.
+PHP Desktop is an open source project founded by [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view) in 2012 to provide a way for developing native desktop GUI applications using web technologies such as PHP, HTML5, JavaScript and SQLite.
 PHP Desktop is basically what [Electron](https://electronjs.org/) is, but with PHP support added.
 You create client interface in JS/HTML5 and use PHP for back-end stuff